Last updated: May 08, 2025

 Personal loans

-Personal loans use your credit rating to earn an unsecured loan.
-Most unsecured personal loans will have higher interest rates and lower borrowing limits.
+Personal loans may use your credit rating to earn an unsecured loan.
+Typically, unsecured personal loans will have higher interest rates and lower borrowing limits.
 Home equity loans, HELOCs, and cash out refinances are secured by using your home as collateral and can all typically offer lower rates than personal loans.

 Closing thoughts: Cash out refinance